stevedatadog/katacoda-scenarios/api-automation-iac/2-the-command-line/1-research-request.md

 `https://api.datadoghq.com/api/v1/query?from=$FROM&to=$TO&query=$QUERY`

 To determine the query string parameter values, determine what you want from this endpoint.
-A good start is, "in the past minute, are there any core redis data points from the service redis-session-cache in the environment dd201?"
+A good start is, "in the past minute, are there any core redis data points from the service redis-session-cache in the environment api-course?"

 The command line utility `date` will help you figure out the UNIX timestamps for `$TO` when you run the command. `$FROM` will be 60 seconds before that.